top of page

 17 April, 2025

 In today’s interconnected world, spatial thinking is essential for navigating complexity.
-GIS@SMU hosted a public talk with geographer Joseph Kerski, who led a discussion and live demonstration on the power of geospatial technologies, highlighting their applications in social science and qualitative research across diverse disciplines.
+GIS@SMU hosted a public talk with geographer Joseph Kerski, who led a discussion and live demonstration on the power of geospatial technologies, highlighting their applications in everyday lives, social science, and qualitative research across diverse disciplines.

 Ethnographic Workshop